killergerbah/asbplayer/README.md

 Use <kbd>Ctrl + Left/Right</kbd> to adjust subtitle offset so that the previous/next subtitle appears at the current timestamp.
 Then use <kbd>Ctrl + Shift + Left/Right</kbd> for finer adjustment by 100ms increments.

-If you are using the asblayer website, you can also use the "Subtitle Offset" text field available in the controls UI.
+If you are using the asblayer website, you can also use the `Subtitle Offset` text field available in the controls UI.

 ### Subtitle track detection for streaming video